Kingpin's Guide to Life in Rotterdam

 What to do in Rotterdam

-A former European Capital of Culture, Rotterdam has a variety of museums to discover.
+A former European capital of culture, Rotterdam has a variety of museums to discover.
 Most museums showcase art and modern architecture, such as the Museum Boijmans Van Beuningen and the Kunsthal Rotterdam.
 Due to the significance of Rotterdam’s port, the city boasts an impressive maritime museum.
 Maritime Museum Rotterdam has a variety of exhibits and exhibitions that will grip young and old.
 If you want to learn more about the city, the Rotterdam Museum is a modern museum showcasing the evolution of the city.

 Rotterdam is known for its modern architecture.
 The city was essentially flattened during the 2nd World War, leading to a number of new builds that make the city seem more developed and modern than other Dutch cities.
 The simplest way to explore these unique buildings is to go on your own walking tour and stroll past some of the slightly unusual sights, such as the unique cube-shaped houses.
 If you prefer wheels doing the work, hiring a bike is popular to whiz around the city.
 The Bike & Bite tour is popular among tourists, where a guided bike tour of the city has several stop-offs to rejuvenate yourself with the best and most unique food and drink in the area.
 Tours are not all on land, with city cruises provided by De Tenders.
-This is a more unique way of exploring Rotterdam.
+This is a unique way of exploring Rotterdam.

-For a more in depth look at some of Rotterdam’s best architectural wonders, Markthal and De Rotterdam, De Rotterdam tours provide guided outings and behind-the-scenes access to these buildings.
+For a more in-depth look at some of Rotterdam’s best architectural wonders, Markthal and De Rotterdam, De Rotterdam tours provide guided outings and behind-the-scenes access to these buildings.
 Finally, for a birds-eye view of the city, a trip to the top of Rotterdam’s tallest building, Euromast, giving extraordinary 360 views of all of Rotterdam’s beautiful architecture.

 There are lots of ways for expatriates to keep active when in Rotterdam.
 As mentioned previously, cycling in prominent in the city and this represents a great way of keeping fit.
 There are many running events staged throughout the year, such as the Rotterdam Marathon and the Brugenloop.
-There are a host of sports clubs to join and participate in, for example Wilhelmus Football Club, based in The Hague area are one of many expat friendly football teams.
-If you prefer to be a spectator, there are a variety of a professional events to attend.
+There is a host of sports clubs to join and participate in, for example, Wilhelmus Football Club, based in The Hague area is one of many expat friendly football teams.
+If you prefer to be a spectator, there are a variety of professional events to attend.
 The Rotterdam Open is the city’s annual tennis event and current Dutch champions Feyenoord Rotterdam is the passion of many football fans in the city.

 For those expats with children, don’t worry there is plenty to keep the kids entertained.
 At the port, FutureLand is a great day out and learning experience for young and old, showcasing the evolution and future plans for Europe’s biggest port.
 If they fancy being the captain of the ship, the Kids Marina allows kids to set sail on a host of miniature boats.
 Children will feel like giants with a visit to Miniworld Rotterdam, an indoor miniature world where days last 24 minutes.
 For animal lovers, Rotterdam Zoo & Oceanium is home to a plethora of different wild animals.
 These activities represent just some of the things kids will love.

 Rotterdam is full of shopping facilities across all categories, from fashion to books to homeware.
-There is good variety of; quintessentially Dutch, international brands, small gift shops and luxury designer stores.
+There is a good variety of; quintessentially Dutch, international brands, small gift shops and luxury designer stores.
 Therefore, you’ll never be short of choice and you’ll probably never struggle to find what you want.

 Eating & Nightlife